marceaunahon/LIRIS-ACCELERAI-ethics-study/readme.md

 - Three .py files to manage data from the input files:
     - **value.py**: contains the class Value
     - **situation.py**: contains the class Situation
+    - **question.py**: contains the class Question
-    - **data.py**: parse the two csv files and create Value and Situation instances
+    - **data_parser.py**: parse the two csv files and create Value and Situation instances

 - Six apps .py files :
     - **general_GUI.py**: contains the abstract GUI class GeneralGUI
-        - **choice_situations_GUI.py**: contains the GUI class ChoiceSituationGUI that inherites from GeneralGUI
+        - **choice_situations.py**: contains the GUI class ChoiceSituationGUI that inherites from GeneralGUI
-        - **acceptability_GUI.py**: contains the GUI class AcceptabilityGUI that inherites from GeneralGUI
+        - **acceptability.py**: contains the GUI class AcceptabilityGUI that inherites from GeneralGUI
     - **questionnaire.py**: contains the GUI class Questionnaire
     - **sliders_GUI.py**: contains the GUI class SlidersGUI
-    - **menu.py**: contains the GUI class Menu, enable to choose what application to launch
+    - **menu.py**: contains the GUI class Menu, enables to choose what application to launch

 - One .py file to manage data from the Menu file:
     - **user.py**: contains the class User